ez-framework/ez-framework/README.md

 * Jobs: Easy way to have round robin worker via Jetstream as queue.
 [DONE]

-* Security: LDAP ready with concepts of groups.

-* Security: Custom username+password via basic auth.

 * Bullet proofing.

   * Each Actor must stop cleanly if needed to.

+    * DELETE command must work for all actor to listen to.
+And it should respond by stopping the subscription.

   * Tests.

   * Godoc.

+* Security: LDAP ready with concepts of groups.

+* Security: Custom username+password via basic auth.